Steven Bochco: Career

 After a lull, Bochco co-created NYPD Blue (1993–2005) with David Milch.
 Initially controversial at the time, the series was created with the express intention of changing the nature of network one-hour drama to compete with the more adult fare broadcast on cable networks.
 The spring 1994 television schedule on ABC presented the only run of a television series executive produced by Bochco, The Byrds of Paradise.
-The Byrds of Paradise showcased a plot structure that was an early forerunner in presenting a more realistic, and not idealized, representation of character development in the primetime television format, but it aired for only one season, and has yet to be re-aired on television.
-Although The Byrds of Paradise achieved significant critical acclaim during its initial run, and helped launch the careers of actors Seth Green and Jennifer Love Hewitt, the show has never received an official release on any Home video format or Streaming media platform.
+The series showcased a plot structure that was an early forerunner in presenting a more realistic, and not idealized, representation of character development in the prime time television format, but it aired for only one season, and has yet to be re-aired on television.
+Although The Byrds of Paradise achieved significant critical acclaim during its initial run, and helped launch the careers of actors Seth Green and Jennifer Love Hewitt, the show has never received an official release on any home video format or streaming media platform.
 Other projects in this period that failed to take off include Murder One (1995–97), Brooklyn South (1997), City of Angels (2000), Philly (2001), and Over There (2005).
 All five shows failed to match Bochco's earlier success though Murder One and Over There garnered critical praise.
 In 1995, he had a contract with CBS to air the network's future programs, and had to distribute the shows worldwide.
-In 1999, he moved gears to Paramount Television where he remained until 2005.
+In 1999, he moved to Paramount Television where he remained until 2005.
 Shortly afterwards, he was moved to ABC's corporate subsidiary Touchstone Television later in 2005.

 In 2005, Bochco took charge of Commander in Chief (2005–06), created by Rod Lurie, and brought in a new writing team.
 However, in spring 2006, he left the show because of conflicts with ABC, and shortly afterward the program was canceled.
 Bochco described his experience on the show as "horrible".
 In 2006 Bochco produced a pilot for an ABC show, Hollis & Rae, and was reported at the same time to be developing a baseball drama and another legal drama for ABC in partnership with Chris Gerolmo.